SEN Information Report

-The class teacher is the first point of contact to suggest ways of helping you can support your child.
+The class teacher is the first point of contact to suggest ways of how you can support your child.

-Mrs Sumner and particularly Mrs Anna Pilgrim, our Learning Mentor, can meet with you to discuss how to support your child if there are any social, emotional or behavioural barriers to learning.
+Mrs Sumner and particularly Ms Garner, our Pastoral Manager, can meet with you to discuss how to support your child if there are any social, emotional or behavioural barriers to learning.

 Arden Primary school offers a wide variety of pastoral support for pupils who have emotional difficulties.
 These include:

-Mrs Anna Pilgrim is the school’s Learning Mentor.
-She is able to support children and families to help them to overcome social, emotional or behavioural barriers to learning through identification and assessment of need.
+- Ms Garner, the school’s Pastoral Manager.
+They are able to support children and families to help them to overcome social, emotional or behavioural barriers to learning through identification and assessment of need.
 This also involves signposting families to external agencies for support.

-She is also available to support the children’s social and emotional well-being and improve school attendance.
-She can work with children in a small group or on a one to one basis to help pupils overcome their barriers to learning, ensuring that they are supported to achieve the best possible outcomes.
+They are also available to support the children’s social and emotional well-being and improve school attendance.
+They can work with children in a small group or on a one to one basis to help pupils overcome their barriers to learning, ensuring that they are supported to achieve the best possible outcomes.

-The children can also access ‘Time to Talk’ with the Learning Mentor.
+The children can also access ‘Time to Talk’ with the Learning Mentor/Pastoral Manager.
 The children are given the opportunity to discuss any concerns that they have and can be offered to them.
-Staff members can refer families and children to the Learning Mentor.
+Staff members can refer families and children to the Pastoral Team.

 Where a pupil has specific medical needs, a care plan is written and updated annually.
-This is written in consultation with parents/carers, the class teacher, Mrs Rennison and Mrs Taylor (the school medical co-ordinators) and the school nurse.
+This is written in consultation with parents/carers, the class teacher, Miss Adams and Mr Briggs (the school medical co-ordinators) and the school nurse.